okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

     1. If the Everyone group is not assigned, add it by clicking **Assign** > **Assign to Groups**, and assigning to the Everyone group.
 1. Go to **Security > Profile Enrollment**, and edit the **Default Policy**.
 1. In the **Profile Enrollment** section, note that **Denied** is selected for **Self-service registration**.
 This setting removes the ability for self-registration for all apps assigned to the default policy.
-1. [Test your app](#test-your-app) and note that the Sign-up link does not appear on the sign-in page.
+1. [Test your app](#test-your-app) and note that the **Sign-up** link does not appear under the Sign-In Widget.
-1. In the Admin Console, return to the **Security > Profile Enrollment** page.
+1. In the Admin Console, select **Back to all Profile Enrollment Policies** to return to the **Security > Profile Enrollment** page.
 Click **Add Profile Enrollment Policy**, and create a name for the policy (for example, "App self-service registration").
 1. Edit the new policy and note that self-service registration is **Allowed** by default.
-For ease of testing purposes, clear the **Email verification** checkbox.
+For ease of testing purposes and to allow your new user to sign in to the app immediately, clear the **Email verification** checkbox.
 Click **Save**.
 1. Click **Manage Apps** and then **Add an App to This Policy**.
 Add or apply your sample app to this new policy.
-1. [Test your app](#test-your-app) again and note that the **Sign up** link now appears for your app.
+1. [Test your app](#test-your-app) again and note that **Don't have an account?** with a **Sign up** link now appears for your app under the Sign-In Widget.
 Click the link to add a new user.
-Enter your first name, last name, and email address, and then click **Set up** to add a new password.
+Enter your first name, last name, and email address, and then click **Sign up**.
+Click **Set up** to add a new password.
 (Click **Set up later** for any other authenticators.)
 You're now logged into the app with the new user's profile.

 Based on other policy configurations, the self-service registration flow may be different or include other authenticators.
 See [Sign-in flows](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-sign-in-flows).

+> **Note:** All new users through the self-registration process receive a Welcome email.
+This email activates user access to apps on your dev org and demonstrates ownership of the email authenticator.

 ## Add MFA with a mandatory second factor